d-carrigg/BinWips/ReadMe.md

 # BinWips: Binary Written in PowerShell

 Create .NET applications from PowerShell scripts and inline code blocks with control over the generated `.cs` and `.exe` files and any additional resources.
-Build for linux and windows on x86, x64, and arm64 architectures.
+Build for Linux and Windows on x86, x64, and arm64 architectures.

 ```powershell
 New-BinWips -ScriptBlock {echo "Hello World!"} -OutFile "HelloWorld.exe"